aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/FACC100/FACC 100 Lecture 6.md

 | -------------------- | ----------------- | ------------------ |
 | Low cooperativeness  | Avoiding          | Competitive        |
 |                      | Low Assertiveness | High Assertiveness |
+# Contributions of engineers to society
+Use STEM creatively to solve problems
+Innovation vs invention
+	Widgets must add customer value/to society to be innovation